 5. Keep the good times rolling with a distillery tour and flights of vodka at Park Distillery.
 I loved the vibe at this kitschy Canadian restaurant, and their cocktails are something special.
 (Cougar milk = come to mama.)

 6. Wouldn’t you just love to be able to see bears and cubs poking their heads out of their lairs?
 Take to the friendly skis on an helicopter sightseeing tour and you just might!
-Both Alpine Helicopters and Rockies Heli whisk you high above tree-line for jaw dropping vistas of mountains, meadows and turquoise rivers.
+Alpine Helicopters whisks you high above tree-line for jaw dropping vistas of mountains, meadows and turquoise rivers.
 You will be able to snag the most beautiful photos!

 7. Mosey through the back woods on horseback with Banff Trail Riders.
 Their one hour Bow River Ride typically begins the end of April (other trail rides start up early May) and takes you to beautiful spots within the National Park.

 8. Spring skiing is the very best kind of skiing.
 It doesn’t get much better than cruising down the slopes in balmy weather with soft snow underneath.
-Slush Cup at Sunshine is an event not to be missed, through the Saturday and Sunday of the May long weekend are just as fun.
+Slush Cup at Sunshine Village is an event not to be missed, through the Saturday and Sunday of the May long weekend are just as fun.
 Have you tried the sushi and ski experience at Lake Louise Ski Resort?
 The sushi at Kuma Yama is getting rave reviews!
-Be sure to head here at the end of April for their Shake the Lake party.
+Be sure to head here April 27 for their Shake the Lake party.

 9. When’s the last time you hit the hot springs?
 Soothe sore muscles at Banff Upper Hot Springs.
 After your soak, grab a bite to eat in the cafe.
 It’s licensed… The springs are all natural thermal water, so expect to feel oh-so relaxed afterwards.
 It’s like a mini vacation.